SohamBEGINS/alzheimer-s_detection/README.md

 <h2>Overview</h2>
 <p>The Alzheimer's Detection Website is an intuitive platform designed to aid in the detection and classification of Alzheimer's disease using deep learning models.
-The site enables users to upload CT scan images for analysis and provides reliable classification into categories such as:</p>
+The site enables users to upload MRI scan images for analysis and provides reliable classification into categories such as:</p>
 <ul>
     <li>Non-Demented</li>
     <li>Very Mild Demented</li>